rabbitmq/rabbitmq-website/site/reliability.md

 if one or more destination queues that are bound to the exchange have mirrors in the cluster, it's possible to incur delays in the face of network failures between nodes, due to flow control between replicas and the queue master replica.
-See <a href="nettick.html">inter-node heartbeat guide</a> for more details.
+See [inter-node heartbeat guide](nettick.html) for more details.